TheSkyAboveTheSky/TheSkyAboveTheSky/README.md

     <img src="https://komarev.com/ghpvc/?username=theskyabovethesky&label=Profile%20views&color=e42a28&style=flat"
          alt="saidmounji"/>
 </p>
-<p>🚀 As a software engineering student and a participant in a double diploma program in France, my interests span web and mobile development, AI, and DevOps.
+<p>🚀 As a software engineering student and a participant in a double diploma program in France ISIMA, Clermont Auvergne INP.
+My interests span web and mobile development, AI, and DevOps.
 I'm passionate about leveraging technology to address real-world challenges.</p>

 <p>💡 My ultimate objective is to use my skills and knowledge to pioneer solutions in these cutting-edge fields.
 I'm committed to transforming ideas into tangible results, driven by curiosity and a strong desire to make a positive impact.</p>